gbmhunter/CppLinuxSerial/README.md

 int main() {
 	// Create serial port object and open serial port SerialPort serialPort("/dev/ttyUSB0", BaudRate::B_57600);
-	serialPort.SetTimeout(-1); // Block when reading until any data is received serialPort.Open();
+	// Use SerialPort serialPort("/dev/ttyACM0", 13000); instead if you want to provide a custom baud rate serialPort.SetTimeout(-1); // Block when reading until any data is received serialPort.Open();

 	// Write some ASCII datae
 	serialPort.Write("Hello");

-	// Read some data back
+	// Read some data back (will block until at least 1 byte is received due to the SetTimeout(-1) call above) std::string readData;
-	std::string readData;
 	serialPort.Read(readData);